brentvollebregt/nitratine.net/README.md

 Be aware that when downloading an article, the files need to be moved up to re-upload.

 These articles will be found at www.yourdomain.com/sub/article. e.g. nitratine.pythonanywhere.com/apps/colour

+# TODO
+- Change buttons in phone nav when options are changed